-Raising your property’s EPC rating isn’t just about ticking boxes for compliance or keeping up with the latest property trends; it’s a smart strategy to increase its value and appeal to potential tenants.
+Improving your property’s EPC rating isn’t just about meeting regulations; it’s a smart move that can increase its value and make it more appealing to potential tenants.

-Lighting does more than just brighten up spaces; it plays an important role in making your property more energy-efficient and trimming those hefty energy bills for your tenants.
+Lighting does more than just brighten up spaces; it can play an important role in making your property more energy-efficient and trimming those hefty energy bills for your tenants.

 LED bulbs: Swapping out traditional bulbs with LED alternatives can significantly slash energy usage, particularly in larger properties that require more lighting on those short, gloomy winter days.

-Natural lighting: Taking advantage of natural light can be challenging in the UK, but there are ways to make the most of it, even in small measures.
+Natural lighting: Taking advantage of natural light can be challenging in some parts of the UK, but there are ways to make the most of it, even in small measures.
 Best practices range from using light, reflective paint on walls and ceilings to leaving curtains or blinds open during daylight hours.

 Motion sensors: By ensuring lights are only ‘on’ when necessary, motion sensors can significantly cut down on wasted energy.
 It’s best to install them in areas where they are most useful but least intrusive, for example, in common spaces like hallways, corridors, and outdoor entryways rather than in bedrooms or bathrooms.